migue-afk/ocr-file-rename/README.md

-This repository can be used to rename documents en masse from GNU/Linux, and can also determine the hash values ​​of each file to ensure its integrity.
+This repository can be used to rename documents en masse, and can also determine the hash values ​​of each file to ensure its integrity.
 ### Step 1.
 Create Python Virtual Environment

 Create virtual environment, access and install requirements